mjpatter88/FileRecovery/README.md

 Pdf - hex "25 50 44 46"
 Jpg - start: hex "FF D8" end: hex "FF D9"
 Print out which types of files were found and which blocks contained the identifiable data.

+I did this and what I found was interesting.
+I found headers from all three file types, and then I also found several plain text blocks, or so I thought.
+However, one block that I knew should be plain text "BLOCK0002" was not getting identified as such.
+After a little debugging, I realized the culprit was a single-quote that was hex 92.
+This isn't an ascii character, but instead a different single quote character that word uses.
+This made me think that what I was identifying as plain text documents might really just be blocks of text from a word file.
+My previous program informed me that the word documents were of the ".doc" variety, so I opened one of those up in the hex editor and sure enough the text portion appeared like plain text.
+My current assumption now is that there are only 3 types of files, so maybe the professor's reply to my email was actually wrong?

+My plan is to expand my search for "plain text" files to include the characters for both the different single quote and also double quote marks that word uses, and then classify these blocks as word files.
+Then I'll continue on with the entropy analysis that I was originally planning on using.